webdevctoms/geocodeInterface/README.md

 Using this last method is optional but will make parsing the results easier.

 How you store and pass the API key is up to you.
 The only reason I have it as a field here is so that I do not need to share my API key on the github repo.

+to use this class in your code just copy the contents of the geocodeInterface.js file or copy it save it and include the file in your project.